Create alerts

 NOTE

-Intelligent Alerts (or just “alerts”) in Adobe Analytics allow you to be notified immediately when abnormal events occur in your data.
+Alerts in Adobe Analytics allow you to be notified based on changed percentages or specific data points.
+Depending on your Adobe Analytics package, you can also use alerts to be triggered based on anomaly thresholds.
 (Server call usage alerts are a different kind of alert that are available only to Analytics administrators.
 These alerts notify you of the risk or occurrence of an overage in your server call consumption and commitment data.
 For more information, see Server call usage alerts.)

-For more detailed overview information about Intelligent Alerts, see Intelligent Alerts overview.
+For more detailed overview information about alerts, see Alerts overview.

 1. Begin creating an alert by accessing the alert builder.
 You can access the alert builder in any of the following ways: